 rndc requires a configuration file, since all communication with the server is authenticated with digital signatures that rely on a shared secret, and there is no way to provide that secret other than with a configuration file.
-The default location for the rndc configuration file is /etc/rndc.conf, but an alternate location can be specified with the -c option.
-If the configuration file is not found, rndc also looks in /etc/rndc.key (or whatever sysconfdir was defined when the BIND build was configured).
-The rndc.key file is generated by running rndc-confgen -a as described in controls Statement Definition and Usage.
+The default location for the rndc configuration file is /usr/local/etc/rndc.conf, but an alternate location can be specified with the -c option.
+If the configuration file is not found, rndc also looks in /usr/local/etc/rndc.key (or whatever sysconfdir was defined when the BIND build was configured).
+The rndc.key file is generated by running rndc-confgen -a as described in controls.

-The format of the configuration file is similar to that of named.conf, but is limited to only four statements: the options, key, server, and include statements.
-These statements are what associate the secret keys to the servers with which they are meant to be shared.
-The order of statements is not significant.
+The format of the configuration file is similar to that of named.conf, but is limited to only three blocks: the options, key, server, and the include Directive.
+These blocks are what associate the secret keys to the servers with which they are meant to be shared.
+The order of blocks is not significant.